p-ssanders/gitops-reference/README.md

 #   Secure Supply Chain Demo

-This repository contains configuration to build a simple kubernetes platform that implements a secure software supply chain based on the [Supply chain Level for Software Artifact (SLSA)](https://slsa.dev/) framework.
+This repository contains configuration to demonstrate a kubernetes platform that implements a secure software supply chain based on the [Supply chain Level for Software Artifact (SLSA)](https://slsa.dev/) framework.

 ![](slsa.svg)